What Color Should I Paint My Kitchen Cabinets?

 White is still the most popular color as it has been for at least five years or so.
 One of the reasons white is such a popular color is because it makes all of the other colors in the kitchen pop (such as the walls and counters).
 White painted cabinets can make a smaller kitchen appear larger just like painting the walls a lighter color can do.

 We love to use White Dove (OC-17) from Benjamin Moore for when painting kitchen cabinets white.
-Below are two examples of kitchen that we recently painted white using White Dove.
+Below are three examples of kitchen that we recently painted white using White Dove.

 Above is a galley-style kitchen that we painted white in Ohio City.
 Below you can see a “before” picture showing how dark the cabinets were.